NCI-GDC/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

     * The tool now supports clicking the gene dendrogram to select genes and launch “Gene Set Overrepresentation Analysis.”
     * When screening user-defined gene sets, use a close-to-zero min_median_log2_uqfpkm parameter to keep more genes expressed at low level.
     * Allows the drag/drop of mutation and dictionary variable rows not used for clustering.
-    * Sped up the top variably expressed genes query from the GDC API by directly submitting the case filters without first retrieving a list of cases.
+    * Improved performance of the top variably expressed genes query from the GDC API by directly submitting the case filters without first retrieving a list of cases.
 * __OncoMatrix__:
     * Implemented support for adding user-saved custom gene sets, under the Genes tab.
     * Added support of gene expression rows along with mutation and dictionary variables.